 Whether or not nuvoH2O owners are satisfied with the performance of their system, they all agree the customer service is excellent.
 Amazon.com contributors attest that nuvoH2O customer service representatives are quick to respond to emails or phone calls, and only one user (out of nearly 100) reports having trouble receiving their 90-day refund when requested.
 NuvoH2O even goes so far as to respond to each partially negative Amazon.com review, explaining that they "wanted to comment on your experience with us.
 We just recently created an Amazon.com account to respond to these types of issues."

 Amazon.com contains feedback on the nuvoH2O from just over 90 customers.
 It scores an average rating of 3.85 stars (out of 5).
 More than half of the reviewers find the nuvoH2O to work as promised and are more than pleased with the customer service.
 Others question its effectiveness.

-Review: NuvoH2O Home Complete Salt-Free Water Softening System, Contributors to Amazon.com
+Review: NuvoH2O Home Complete Salt-Free Water Softening System, Contributors to Amazon.com, As of August 2013

-Review: Saltfree Water Conditioners -- Boom or Bane?, Mark Timmons, January 14, 2011
+Review: Saltfree Water Conditioners -- Boom or Bane?, Mark Timmons, Jan.
+14, 2011